adenzhang/objectinfo/ReadMe.txt

 building system: ubuntu 14.04 installed with boost_1.54 and cmake

+if add definition _UNICODE in CMakeList.txt, Indexer project will be built with unicode.

 === Project Indexer ====
 Functionalities: Index different file types.
 The file types are configurable in FileTypeDb.txt.